awsdocs/amazon-redshift-management-guide/doc_source/overview.md

 When you provision the cluster, you can optionally choose to encrypt the cluster for additional security\.
 When you enable encryption, Amazon Redshift stores all data in user\-created tables in an encrypted format\.
 You can use AWS Key Management Service \(AWS KMS\) to manage your Amazon Redshift encryption keys\.

 Encryption is an immutable property of the cluster\.
-The only way to switch from an encrypted cluster to a nonencrypted cluster is to unload the data and reload it into a new cluster\.
+The only way to switch from an encrypted cluster to a cluster that is not encrypted is to unload the data and reload it into a new cluster\.
 Encryption applies to the cluster and any backups\.
 When you restore a cluster from an encrypted snapshot, the new cluster is encrypted as well\.

 For more information about encryption, keys, and hardware security modules, see [Amazon Redshift Database Encryption](working-with-db-encryption.md)\.